SawyerDouthit/Individual-Project/README.md

 * Sawyer Douthit

 ## Objectives
-Make a fun game that works
+*Make a fun game that works
+*Make a grphical game with a little bit of storyline with it